FrancescoXD/Archer/README.md

 # Archer - WIP (With the new update is UEFI only)
 A complete ArchLinux installer.
 Making installation easier than eating a pie.

+### The program will format the entire disk, make sure you have backups.

 > [EFI Guide](#efi-guide)

 > [MBR Guide](#mbr-guide)